-The F/m Ultrashort TIPS Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when the Fund Shares are held in a taxable account.
+The F/m Ultrashort Tax-Free Muni Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund Shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-No portfolio turnover rate is provided for the Fund because the Fund did not commence operations prior to the date of this Prospectus.
+No portfolio turnover rate is provided for the Fund because it had not commenced operations prior to the date of this Prospectus.